This information will help you prepare to go home after being discharged from the colorectal service.

 - Shortness of breath

-- Increased redness or draining from your incision
+- Increased redness or drainage from your incision